ArneWulff/quantum-mobility-quest-qaims/README.md

 ### Objectives and Algorithms

 In this work, we focus on two main objectives:
-1. **Minimizing distance to target lamination parameters** using Euclidean distance (both F-VQE and DMRG).
+1. **Finding a stacking sequence that minimizing distance to target lamination parameters**
-2. **Maximizing the buckling factor**, a recent addition motivated by industry feedback (here only F-VQE).
+2. **Finding a stacking sequence with fixed ply-angle counts that maximizes the buckling factor**

 The algorithms implemented here—**DMRG** and **F-VQE**—were chosen for their ability to efficiently explore and refine configurations in large combinatorial spaces.
 DMRG serves as a classical tensor-based algorithm, and F-VQE is a quantum algorithm designed to filter out high-energy states, thereby improving optimization.